spattisson/zaproxy/OpenProjects.md

 [Issue 439](https://github.com/zaproxy/zaproxy/issues/439)

-## Script console code completion
-ZAP provides a very powerful scripting interface.
-Unfortunately to use it effectively is only really possible with a good knowledge of the ZAP internals.
-Adding code completion (eg using a project like https://github.com/bobbylight/AutoComplete) would significantly help users.

 ## Support java as a scripting language
 It would be very useful to support Java in addition to the JSR223 scripting languages within the ZAP script console'